best-of-lists/best-of-generator/README.md

     </tr>
     <tr>
         <td><code>github_id</code></td>
-        <td>GitHub ID of the project based on user or organization  and the repository name, e.g. <code>best-of-lists/best-of-generator</code>.</td>
+        <td>GitHub ID of the project based on user or organization  and the repository name, e.g. <code>best-of-lists/best-of-generator</code>.
+If the project is hosted on GitLab, please use the <code>gitlab_id</code> property.</td>
     </tr>
     <tr>
         <td><code>category</code></td>